 “These aren’t really black Africans; they’re grinning white dancers in blackface.
 It’s a parody of black menace; it’s even posted on a white nationalist website as evidence of the film’s racial hierarchy.”

 For those of you who don’t know or understand why blackface is considered a major offense, blackface can be traced back to mid-19th-century.
 At times, white performers darkened their skin to look stereotypically “black” which was intended to be funny to the white audience.
 Of course, the black community was hurt and felt offense immediately after these shows were a fundamental shape of American entertainment through the 19th into the 20th century.
-Because, duh.
+Because, they have every right to.

 Blackface reinforced the idea that black people were targets of ridicule and mockery, reminding us of stereotypes about “black criminality and danger”.
 Which ultimately, yes, it is a big offense and it’s a good thing that people acknowledge it and stopped the racist act.